brainflow-dev/brainflow/docs/DataFormatDesc.rst

    get_analog_channels (board_id)

-For analog data we return int32 values but from low level API we return double array so these values were casted to double wo any changes.
+For analog data we return int32 values but from low level API we return double array so these values are casted to double wo any changes.

-**If Cyton End Byte is between 0xC2 and 0xC6 we add raw unprocessed bytes to the second and following channels returned by:**
+**If Cyton End Byte is between 0xC2 and 0xC6 we add raw unprocessed bytes to the second and next channels returned by:**

 .. code-block:: python

    get_other_channels (board_id)

-For such data we return unprocessed raw bytes you should cast them to integer or floats
+For such data we return unprocessed raw bytes you should cast them to integers or floats.

-If Cyton End Byte outside `this range <https://docs.openbci.com/docs/02Cyton/CytonDataFormat#firmware-version-200-fall-2016-to-now-1>`_ we drop entire package.
+If Cyton End Byte is outside `this range <https://docs.openbci.com/docs/02Cyton/CytonDataFormat#firmware-version-200-fall-2016-to-now-1>`_ we drop entire package.

 **Check this example for details:**